Chestnut Ridge HawkWatch

 We partner with The Nature Conservancy to conduct the Hawkwatch at their Arthur W. Butler Sanctuary in Bedford Corners and Westmoreland Sanctuary to provide educational programming to the public.

-Now in its fourth decade, our Naturalist Tait Johansson serves as the Site Coordinator, and we hire two seasonal research staff—a Lead Counter and an Interpreter and Spotter to carry out the annual four-month endeavor from mid-August to November 20, 2018 now in its third decade.
+Now in its fourth decade, our Naturalist Tait Johansson serves as the Site Coordinator, and we hire two seasonal research staff—a Lead Counter and an Interpreter and Spotter to carry out the annual four-month endeavor from mid-August to November 20 each year.

 Plan Your Visit to the Hawkwatch